Sample dApp using MetaMask

 Head over to the companion dApp repository for full setup instructions.

-Once it’s running, you can connect MetaMask Flask and interact with the Snap through a simple UI.
-You can see the UI below:
+Once it’s running, you can connect MetaMask Flask and interact with Snap through a simple UI like the one below:

-Once you have the Snap installed and the companion dApp running, you can start using it to manage your VSL accounts and assets.
+Once you have Snap installed and the companion dApp running, you can start managing your VSL accounts and assets.

 One of the first things you can do is add an account.
 To do this, follow the steps below: